Insights

 Cost Analysis Results

-· The MAC for B100 is 212 USD/tCO2eq, which can be more economical than paying the Tier 2 compliance cost of 380 USD/tCO2eq.
-However, in the Tier 1 range, where the compliance cost is 100 USD/tCO2eq, the cost advantage of B100 may be limited, highlighting the importance of careful strategic planning.
+· The MAC for B100 is 212 USD/tCO2, which can be more economical than paying the Tier 2 compliance cost of 380 USD/tCO2.
+However, in the Tier 1 range, where the compliance cost is 100 USD/tCO2, the cost advantage of B100 may be limited, highlighting the importance of careful strategic planning.

 Need for Comprehensive Response Strategies and Long-Term R&D Planning

 Current climate change is progressing much more rapidly than previously predicted by the international community, affecting various industries worldwide.
-The maritime industry, in particular, is undergoing significant changes to meet the growing societal demand for decarbonization.
+Particularly, the maritime industry is undergoing significant changes to meet the societal demand for 'decarbonization.'
 As a result, international regulations on greenhouse gas emissions and air pollutants are tightening, with active discussions focused on the development of eco-friendly ship design technologies, the establishment of integrated digital platforms to enhance operational efficiency, and the use of alternative eco-friendly fuels.

-Additionally, as part of the outcome of the 83rd MEPC session in April 2025, the IMO adopted the 'Greenhouse Gas Fuel Intensity (GHG Fuel Intensity, GFI)' regulation as a mid-term measure for greenhouse gas reduction.
+Additionally, the IMO, as part of the results from the 83rd MEPC session in April 2025, adopted the 'Greenhouse Gas Fuel Intensity (GHG Fuel Intensity, GFI)' regulation as a candidate mid-term measure for greenhouse gas reduction.
 This provides shipping companies with the opportunity to devise swift and effective responses.
 At the same time, there is a deep focus on introducing energy-saving technologies that improve actual fuel efficiency during operation.
-While there is an extensive range of vessel energy-saving technologies currently in development, the practical response strategies to regulatory frameworks like EEDI (Applicable to new ships) and EEXI (Applicable to existing ships), enforced by the MEPC for international navigational vessels, remain quite limited.
+While there is an extensive range of vessel energy-saving technologies currently in development, the practical response strategies to regulatory frameworks like EEDI (applicable to new ships) and EEXI (applicable to existing ships), enforced by the MEPC for international navigational vessels, remain quite limited.
 These technologies are outlined in MEPC.1/Circ.896, and shipping companies need to consider various constraints when applying them to their fleets.

 This article aims to provide useful information that can help shipping companies strategically adopt energy-saving technologies to achieve successful outcomes.
 It will present valuable insights from various perspectives, including the types of energy-saving technologies, energy-saving mechanisms, the effectiveness of responding to greenhouse gas regulations through technology , and future economic viability projections.